Clothing Consignment Software

 Using software, clothing inventory is categorized like it is in retail stores which makes it possible to keep it organized and process each piece independently.
 Categories separate clothing into groups and each group can have special tax and discount treatment.

-Price labels and hang tags can be printed with barcodes, making it easier to locate and sell items by bar-code scan.
+Price labels and hang tags can have barcodes, making it easier to locate and sell items by bar-code scan.

 Software allows each consignor to have a designated share of sales proceeds.
 Friends, relatives, employees and special clients may be granted a higher percentage than patrons.
 Store owners can receive 100% as well as buy and sell and sell their pre owned merchandise.

-A good consignment-software program will allow store owners to use any credit-card processor.
+A good clothing-software program will allow store owners to use any credit-card processor.
 Software vendors who require a specific processing service usually get a kickback on every sale the store makes.

 Software and Hardware